Alicia

 Notable People Named Alicia

-Alicia Amanda Vikander is a Swedish actress who has won an Academy Award and a Screen Actors Guild Award, and received nominations for two Golden Globe Awards and three British Academy Film Awards.
+Swedish actress Alicia Amanda Vikander is an Academy Award and Screen Actors Guild Award winner with three BAFTA and two Golden Globe nominations.

-Maria Alicia Austria-Martinez is a Filipino jurist who served as an associate justice of the Supreme Court of the Philippines from 2002 to 2009.
+Maria Alicia Austria-Martinez is a Filipino jurist who served as an associate justice of the Supreme Court of the Philippines from 2002 to 2009, appointed by President Gloria Macapagal Arroyo.

-Alicia Amherst - Alicia Margaret Tyssen Amherst, Baroness Rockley, was an English horticulturist, botanist, and author known for her scholarly account of English gardening history.
+Alicia Amherst - Alicia Margaret Tyssen Amherst, later Baroness Rockley, was an English horticulturist and botanist who wrote the first scholarly history of English gardening.

-Alicia Villarreal - Alicia María Villarreal Mesa is a Chilean visual artist, professor, and curator known for her avant-garde conceptual art and exploration of personal and collective memory.
+Alicia Villarreal - Alicia María Villarreal Mesa is a Chilean visual artist, professor, and curator whose avant-garde conceptual practice explores memory, language, and artistic production, shaped by studies in Chile and Brussels.

-Alicia Malone is an Australian television host and author, known for her work on Turner Classic Movies.
+Alicia Maree Malone is an Australian American author and television host for Turner Classic Movies.

-Alicia Dujovne Ortiz is an Argentine journalist and author known for her literary works.
+Alicia Dujovne Ortiz is an Argentine journalist and author.

 Lucia Estrella Mendoza